Alliant isn't a terrible option, but most borrowers will be able to find better deals elsewhere.

 Applying with Alliant certainly isn’t a waste of time, but we suggest shopping around to compare rates.
 Applying takes little time and the interest rates offered can vary greatly from one lender to the next.

 Pros: SoFi is the only lender who will help a borrower find a job, and they routinely have the lowest rates offered.
 LendKey works with a large network of smaller credit unions and banks.
 As a result, many applicants get the best offer from LendKey.
-Splash has the best new customer bonus right now, and they have unique 8 and 12 year repayment terms.
+Splash has the best new customer bonus right now, and they have excellent rates and term opitons.
 Because ELFI is backed by a bank rather than investors, ELFI rates tend to stay low and fluctuate less than others.

 Cons: SoFi has grown into a large company offering mortgages, personal loans, and investment services.
 They no longer focus entirely on student loan refinancing.
 Going the LendKey route does require working with a local bank or credit union.
 For many, this is a plus, but it is an extra step.
-Splash is a newer lender and the longest length loan is 15 years instead of the industry standard 20.
+Splash is a newer lender and getting approval may be more difficult for some borrowers.
 ELFI is one of the newest lenders in the marketplace.
 As a result we have limited head to head information.

 Final Thoughts on Alliant